khanasif786/bash_exercise/README.md

 # bash_exercise
-contains simple to advanced bash tutorial scripts for exercise and reference.
+Contains simple to advanced bash tutorial scripts for doing exercise and taking reference.